 The Group's sustainable development, social and societal responsibility, compliance and philanthropy are based on the Ethical Principles.
 The role and the resources granted to the Chief Ethics Officer allow him to succeed in his mission by relying on all the teams and resources of the Group (see 3.2.1).
 Specific training of management teams, regular dialogue with stakeholders and the establishment of internal working groups facilitate the inclusion of Ethics in the Group's new policies and strategic decisions.
 The ethical and human rights risks are mapped and regularly updated, including for suppliers and subcontractors (see Section 3.4.3.2).
-The deployment of the Code of Ethics throughout the Group, a mandatory e-learning training and ongoing communication campaigns via an Ethics Day, ensures that employees are aware of the world and regular visits by the Chief Ethics Officer to the Countries ensures close contact with these employees.
-Regular audits of the Group's stets, suppliers and subcontractors (see Section 3.4.), the Group's secure whistleblowing line (www.lorealspeakup.com), which opened to all Group stakeholders in 2018, as well as a speak up policy ensure the proper handling of any issues.
+The deployment of the Code of Ethics throughout the Group, a mandatory e-learning training and ongoing communication campaigns via an Ethics Day, ensures that employees are aware of the ethical standards.
+A network of 75 Ethics Correspondents around the world and regular visits by the Chief Ethics Officer to the Countries ensures close contact with these employees.
+Regular audits of the Group's sites, suppliers and subcontractors (see Section 3.4), the Group's secure whistleblowing line (www.lorealspeakup.com), which opened to all Group stakeholders in 2018, as well as a speak up policy ensure the proper handling of any issues.